edlf/Squared-5.0/README.md

 ## TODO
  * Fix redraw on return from menu
- * Remove as much of math possible from clock/steps display events
+ * Remove as much of math possible from clock/steps display events (almost done)